 The primary consideration for a hose reel is the length of the hose you’ll be using.
 To determine the right length, measure from the spigot to the areas you’ll be watering.
 A 200-foot hose on a reel with a 150-foot capacity will result in the excess spilling off, preventing the reel from winding properly, or both.

 Most garden hose reels include a leader hose to attach the hose reel to the spigot.
 Whether you’ll be connecting an existing hose or buying a new one, check the packaging information to verify that the diameters match or you won’t be able to thread them together.
-For example, a 5/8-inch garden hose won’t fit on a leader hose with a ¾-inch diameter.
+For example, a 5/8-inch garden hose won’t fit on a leader hose with a 3/4-inch diameter.

 Portable vs. Stationary

-Hose reels can be attached to a permanent location, such as the side of your house, or on wheels for portability.
+Hose reels can be attached to a permanent location, such as the side of your house, or on wheels or stakes for portability.
 To decide what will work best for you, consider the size of your landscape.
-Is it a fairly large area or just a patch of grass and a smattering of bushes planted close to the foundation?
+Is it a fairly large area, or a patch of grass and a smattering of bushes planted close to the foundation?

 Manual vs. Automatic

 How much work are you willing to put into winding your hose?
 Manual hose reels have a crank that you turn by hand to wind the hose.
 Automatic models have a button on the side of the reel that, when pressed, winds the hose for you.
-One caveat: Longer hoses can be troublesome for automatic models, which may have difficulty winding in the entire length of the hose.
+They’re usually powered by lithium-ion batteries.

 Closed vs. Open Storage